-Invibio is committed to developing solutions can bring significant advantages for patients and surgeons.
-We are more than a biomaterials provider, we are a partner that can add value to all stages of a medical device product lifecycle.
+Invibio is committed to developing solutions that can bring significant advantages for patients and surgeons.
+We are more than a biomaterials provider; we are a partner that can add value to all stages of a medical device product lifecycle.

 Identifying New Opportunities